swaptacular/swpt_accounts/protocol.rst

    the creation of the account there have not been any emitted `AccountTransfer`_ messages, the value MUST be ``0``.

+last_transfer_committed_at : date-time
+   MUST contain the value of the ``committed_at`` field in the latest emitted `AccountTransfer`_ message for the account.
+If since the creation of the account there have not been any emitted `AccountTransfer`_ messages, the value MUST be "1970-01-01T00:00:00+00:00".

 ts : date-time
    The moment at which this message was sent (the message's timestamp).